What type of individual is the fellowship looking for?

 - Position in public service.
 Participants should have a public service position in the New York metropolitan area that allows them to appreciate the breadth of opportunities within public service.

-In assembling the group of participants, we are looking to construct a cohort that: (1) demonstrates diversity; (2) is drawn from undergraduate institutions from across the nation; and (3) reflects the broad range of public service positions.
+In assembling the group of participants, we are looking to construct a cohort that: (1) demonstrates diversity, authenticity, and a commitment to equity for all; (2) is drawn from a range of undergraduate institutions; and (3) reflects the broad range of public service positions.

 What is the cost of the fellowship?

-We suggest that each fellow encourage their organization to fund their participation in this valuable professional development opportunity, but that is up to the discretion of the individual and organization; each fellow is ultimately responsible for the $500 payment.
-You can pay via credit card or check, and all necessary payment information will be included as part of the acceptence packet.
-Payment must be received in full by October 23, 2015 for Fellows to participate in the program.
+We suggest that each fellow encourage their organization to fund their participation in this valuable professional development opportunity, but that is up to the discretion of the individual and organization; each fellow is ultimately responsible for the $650 payment.
+You can pay via credit card or check, and all necessary payment information will be included as part of the acceptance packet.
+Payment must be received in full by the October 26, 2023 deadline for Fellows to participate in the program.

 Are there scholarships or payment plans available?